Updated: Aug 14, 2020

-As the years went on, we kept doing the best we could possible do.
+As the years went on, we kept doing the best we could possibly do.
 And did I mention?
-None of us had at that point worked in a restaurant before, or the proper education, all we did was winging it.
-Strangely enough it was okay somehow, in 2015 we got our liquor license, many of you started noticing us.
+None of us had at that point worked in a restaurant before; nor did we have a restaurant education.
+All we did was wing it!
+Strangely enough it somehow worked out.
+In 2015 we got our liquor license, and many of you started noticing us.
 That was a good beginning, but still it was not enough, we wanted more.

-With the motivation to succeed the search for proper education started.
-Many college visits in Michigan ended with disappointment, simply not what we were looking for, we dont want to learn the corporate way.
-Lots of time went by, until we received an email out of the blue, one of not only Switzerland's, but the worlds most prestigious business administration school with focus on hospitality announced a new campus opening in Chicago, Les Roches - Global Hospitality Management.
-So a week later, we already find ourselves in Chicago for an orientation.
-As the campus, which we later got to see was a construction site, we did lots of on-boarding at the Peninsula Hotel Chicago, a property that would later on have much influence of today's version of myself.
+With the motivation to succeed, the search for proper education started.
+Many college visits in Michigan ended with disappointment.
+It was simply not what we were looking for, as we were not interested in learning the corporate way.
+Time went by, and suddenly we received an email out of the blue.
+It was from not only Switzerland's, but the world’s most prestigious business administration school with a focus on hospitality, announcing a new campus opening in Chicago.
+A week later, we found ourselves in Chicago for an orientation with Les Roches - Global Hospitality Management.
 In a heartbeat we signed to enroll into 3 1/2 years of world class education in hospitality management.
-But anyways, I was blown away by this school, and not only was it a new campus opening (the 4th of of Les Roches) but also the first non-American based school on American soil and eventually i became the first person to attend the first non-American school on US-soil, yes my student number was actually 1 (to be correct, it was 100001), but still that's pretty cool.
+I was blown away by this school, and not only was it a new campus opening (the 4th of of Les Roches) but also the first non-American based school on American soil!
+I became the first person to attend the first non-American school on US-soil, and to prove it, my student number was #1.